davidbrowne/dsga/README.md

 ## Installation

-Currently this is a single header library.
+Currently this is a single header library with a single file dependency, so I guess a two header library.
 All you need to do is include [dsga.hxx](https://raw.githubusercontent.com/davidbrowne/dsga/main/dsga.hxx).
 The functions are in the ```dsga``` namespace.

-It does now depend on [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) where the functions are in the [cxcm](https://github.com/davidbrowne/cxcm) namespace.
+We now depend on [cxcm.hxx](https://raw.githubusercontent.com/davidbrowne/cxcm/main/cxcm.hxx) where the functions are in the [cxcm](https://github.com/davidbrowne/cxcm) namespace.
 A copy of this file is in this repository.

 ## Motivation